rfc/emacs/.emacs.d/lisp/python-mode/doc/commands-python-mode.rst

 -----------------------------------
 Send region at point to Python3.2 interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-region-python3\.2-noswitch
 -------------------------------------
 Send region at point to Python3.2 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-region-python3\.2-dedicated
 --------------------------------------
-Send region at point to Python3.2 interpreter.
+Send region at point to Python3.2 unique interpreter.

 py-execute-region-python3\.2-dedicated-switch
 ---------------------------------------------
-Send region at point to Python3.2 interpreter.
+Send region at point to Python3.2 unique interpreter and switch to result.

 py-execute-buffer-python
 ------------------------